d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 ## A Simplified Recurrent Network

 We start with a simplified model of how an RNN works.
 This model ignores details about the specifics of the hidden state and how it is updated.
 These details are immaterial to the analysis and would only serve to clutter the notation, but make it look more intimidating.
-In this simplified model, we denote $h_t$ as the hidden state, $x_t$ as the input, and $o_t$ as the output at time step $t$.
+In this simplified model, we denote $h_t$ as the hidden state, $x_t$ as the input, and $o_t$ as the output at timestep $t$.
 In addition, $w_h$ and $w_o$ indicate the weights of hidden states and the output layer, respectively.
 As a result, the hidden states and outputs at each timesteps can be explained as

 $$h_t = f(x_t, h_{t-1}, w_h) \text{ and } o_t = g(h_t, w_o).$$